cylc/cylc-admin/docs/user-research/MO-user-groups-feedback.md

 * MB: Will you still be able to have multiple instances open, like multiple windows for the old GUIs?
 I guess it would be multiple tabs now?
-[We confirmed that multiple tabs would be the browser equivalent, & that the UI will work across mutliple tabs, but explained how we are trying to reduce the need for multiple (and especially large numbers of) tabs with the multi-view panelling system, which aims to show users as much information as they could want to see, all within a single tab.
+[We confirmed that multiple tabs would be the browser equivalent, & that the UI will work across multiple tabs, but explained how we are trying to reduce the need for multiple (and especially large numbers of) tabs with the multi-view panelling system, which aims to show users as much information as they could want to see, all within a single tab.